Continuing Education Activity

 A nocturnal cough needs to be assessed by intensity, severity, frequency, and sensitivity.
 Some clues in the assessment of a nocturnal cough:

-- Improvement of a cough with antihistaminic treatment confirms the diagnosis of UACS.
+- Improvement of a cough with antihistaminic treatment confirms the diagnosis of upper airway cough syndrome (UACS)

 - The red flag symptoms of chronic nocturnal cough are copious sputum (bronchiectasis), hemoptysis (malignancy, tuberculosis), systemic symptoms (tuberculosis, lymphoma, lung primary or secondaries), and significant dyspnoea (CCF, COPD, fibrotic lung disease).
 Ask about a history of fever, weight loss, night sweats, and progressive fatigue.